THE ELEPHANT CRISIS

 The iconic African Elephant, our largest land mammal, has long been one of the planet's

 most celebrated species.
-It plays a critical role in the biodiversity of its own habitat, while its
+It plays a critical role in the biodiversity of its own habitat,

 Watch these short films to learn more about why the EPI exists.